Leptospirosis in Peru

 - Malaria risk can change based on season (rainy/dry), location (rural/urban), and altitude.

-- If travelling to any of these areas, you may be at risk:
+- If traveling to any of these areas, you may be at risk:

 - Most of sub-Saharan Africa and limited areas in Northern Africa (most malaria cases and deaths occur in sub-Saharan Africa).